Normandy River Cruise Group - May, 2020

 Join your hosts Mike & Jane Berger for a cruise through this historical area.

-Book and pay in full by June 30, 2019 and receive a 10% discount off the group fare.
+Book and pay in full by September 30, 2019 and receive up to a 10% discount off the group fare.

 River Heritage Club members also receive the current applicable reduction.
 Call Mike at 712-239-2667.